Social Justice Usage

 New Discourses Commentary

-A second, more profound, possibly intentional confusion exists within Social Justice with regard to identity politics—its attempt to situate its own efforts (which forward equity as justice) as though they are in the same vein as the liberal equality movements that they simultaneously criticize as a way dominant groups have maintained control over subordinated ones (see also, liberalism, equity, and equality).
+A second, more profound, possibly intentional confusion exists within Critical Social Justice with regard to identity politics—its attempt to situate its own efforts (which forward equity as justice) as though they are in the same vein as the liberal equality movements that they simultaneously criticize as a way dominant groups have maintained control over subordinated ones (see also, liberalism, equity, and equality).
 As Robin DiAngelo (see below) explicitly states, she sees her identity politics as a continuation of—in fact, the central feature of—the liberal equality movements that came before, merely as a result of the fact that they took up advancement of identity-based rights and opportunities as a cause.
 She writes,

 All progress we have made in the realm of civil rights has been accomplished through identity politics: women’s suffrage, the American with Disabilities Act, Title 9, federal recognition of same-sex marriage.
 A key issue in the 2016 presidential election was the white working class.
 These are all manifestations of identity politics. (p. xiii)

 As noted above, whether or not this is considered “identity politics” is a semantic quibble.
 We fall on one side of this dispute, and DiAngelo (and many in the Critical Social Justice worldview) fall on the other.
 There’s little fruit in attempting to resolve this difference over the full and exact meaning of terms, and we leave that discussion to philosophers with more time and inclination on their hands.
 What is undeniable, however, is that DiAngelo’s claim that her “unapologetic” identity politicking approach is not a continuation of the Civil Rights Movement, as the term’s specific origins in a radical collective that unambiguously called into question the intellectual and moral architecture of that movement would indicate (these being Enlightenment rationalism and liberalism).